 1. Training professionals, workers and volunteers about all aspects of families affected by someone else’s drug and alcohol use.
 I also deliver similar training to those families themselves.
-Much of this work is for Adfam, the leading organisation in Britain working for families affected by drugs and alcohol, and for DrugFAM, a charity supporting families in Buckinghamshire.
+Much of this work is for Adfam (the leading organisation in Britain working for families affected by drugs and alcohol) and their training clients, and for DrugFAM, another charity supporting these families.

 I’ve written and deliver training in: how to understand family dynamics; how to support the families of people who use drugs or alcohol; how families can support someone who uses drugs or alcohol; setting and keeping boundaries; coping with conflict; understanding drug use; substance-related bereavement; how to set up and run a family support group; and how families influence drug and alcohol treatment.

 2. Training counsellors to counsel people who are bereaved.
 From 2012 to 2020 I trained the counsellors for Lewisham Bereavement Counselling service.
 I also train other counsellors to counsel people who are bereaved through a drug or alcohol realted death; who are depressed; overly anxious; using medication, street drugs or alcohol; or who are traumatised.